intel/pmem-csi/docs/autotest.md

 Multiple different clusters can be brought up in parallel by changing the default `pmem-govm` cluster name via the `CLUSTER` env variable.

-For example, this invocation sets up a cluster using the non-default Fedora distro:
+For example, this invocation sets up a cluster using an older release of Kubernetes:

 ```
-TEST_DISTRO=fedora CLUSTER=fedora-govm make start
+TEST_KUBERNETES_VERSION=1.17 CLUSTER=kubernetes-1.17 make start
 ```

 See additional details in [test/test-config.d](/test/test-config.d).